 Doan Y. Dao, M.D.

-Doan Y Dao, M.D., is a Founder and Member, Board of Directors of V-VHA.
+Doan Y Dao, M.D., is a co-founder and the first past President of V-VHA.
 He is also an Assistant Professor of Medicine, Division of Gastroenterology & Hepatology at Johns Hopkins University School of Medicine.
-Fluent in English and Vietnamese, Dr. Dao’s personal passion and professional commitment is the study of...
+Dr. Dao manages patients with general gastrointestinal diseases or chronic liver diseases.
+His research focuses on...

 Robert R. Gish, M.D.